-Note that if a document handle is used as starting point for a traversal, e.g. FOR v IN ANY "users/not\linked" ... or FOR v IN ANY {\id: "users/not\linked"} ... or FOR v IN ANY DOCUMENT("users/not\linked") ... or FOR v IN ANY DOC
+Note that if a document handle is used as starting point for a traversal, e.g. FOR v IN ANY "users/not_linked" ... or FOR v IN ANY {id: "users/not_linked"} ... , then no error is raised in the case of the start vertex not having any edges to follow, with allowImplicit: false and users not being declared for read access.
+AQL only sees a string and does not consider it a read access, unless there are edges connected to it.
+FOR v IN ANY DOCUMENT("users/not_linked") ... will fail even without edges, as it is always considered to be a read access to the users collection.